awsdocs/aws-systems-manager-user-guide/doc_source/automation-walk-patch-windows-ami-simplify.md

 1. For **Event name**, enter a name for the test event, such as **MyTestEvent**\.

-1. Replace the existing text with the following JSON, replacing *your\-ami\-id* with the ID of the new AMI to set as your `latestAmi` parameter value\.
+1. Replace the existing text with the following JSON\.
+Replace *AMI ID* with your own information to set your `latestAmi` parameter value\.

    ```
    {
       "parameterName":"latestAmi",
-      "parameterValue":"your-ami-id"
+      "parameterValue":"AMI ID"
    }
    ```